 Personally, using a book bag as a carry on is extremely convenient to me.
 You don't have to worry about placing heavy luggage in the overhead bin, your hands are free, items are easily within reach and believe me it IS enough space.
-If you have a trip coming up that's a quick weekend getaway up to a week long, your book bag will get you through it.
+If you have a trip coming up that's a quick weekend getaway up to 5 days long, your regular book bag will get you through it.

 1. ROLL your clothes

 I know we've always been taught to fold our clothes but when it comes to book bags, you save the most space by rolling your clothes. *BONUS: Your clothes have less wrinkles!

 2. Travel Cubes/Ziplocks

 We're trying to save space right!
 Compressing your clothes in a bag saves you space, especially with bulky items.
 Travel cubes are worth the investment.
 They're not very expensive to start out with plus they're reusable.
 Travel cubes work well both in book bags and suitcases and come in an assortment of sizes.
 My Amazon storefront is full of packing cube options and other travel must haves here.

 Leave no empty spaces!
 Think of your book bag like a game of Tetris.
 You know you spent enough hours playing it as a kid to be an expert.
 Be intentional about the order of the items you place in your bag.
 Place tops in purses and socks in shoes to use every space available.